 Although Steve brought solar power to the area for the first time during the COVID-19 pandemic, the only type of building power is by problem solving, using your hands, or hauling in reservoirs of gasoline.

-Steve looks out over the country while scouting for moose during the rut in the Brooks Range on Wednesday, October 4, 2020.
-Getting a moose in the fall is a critical part of the seasonal cycle and can provide meat for the entire winter if stored pro
+Steve looks out over the country during the moose rut in the Brooks Range on Wednesday, October 4, 2020.
+Getting a moose in the fall is a critical part of the seasonal cycle and can provide meat for the entire winter if stored properly.

 In Native Alaskan culture, it is said the lights will come down and take you away if you whistle or draw attention to yourself.
 The Aurora borealis ripples over the taiga almost every night during the winter in northern Alaska.